phanumat/Documentation/smartapp-developers-guide/time-methods.rst

 Taking action within a time window
 ----------------------------------

-A common automation with SmartThings is to turn on a room light when the door is opened between certain hours, and do not turn on the light during other times.
+A common automation with PEA HiVE is to turn on a room light when the door is opened between certain hours, and do not turn on the light during other times.
 The :ref:`smartapp_timeofdayisbetween` method comes in handy to set up a SmartApp that accomplishes such an automation.

 Refer to the SmartApp code below.